Your checklist for choosing your Building Information Modelling (BIM) solution.

 What are the options for working together on a model at the same time? (e.g. team and project partners in other locations)

-2. Model smart: Easy modeling and flexible change
+2. Model smart: Easy modelling and flexible change

 The 3D model is your central source of information in the BIM process.
 That's why it should be easy to create, change and share.